Data Centers in Teresina

 Natural Disaster Risk

-Teresina has a high overall risk profile, rated 5.2 out of 10 as of September 2025.
-The risk assessment highlights specific environmental and human factors, with natural hazards being a significant component.
+Teresina has a high overall risk profile, with a score of 5.2 out of 10 as of September 2025.
+The assessment indicates that while certain environmental threats are pronounced, the area is free from other common large-scale natural perils.